 When water escapes in the flush valve, fresh water comes in to refill the tank.
 Some of this water goes back into the toilet bowl, too.

-In cases where a toilet will not stop running, the steady trickle of water will eventually fill the bowl and can lead to an overflowing toilet, wasted water, and higher bills.
+In cases where a toilet will not stop running or has a blockage, the steady trickle of water will eventually fill the bowl and can lead to an overflowing toilet, wasted water, and higher bills.

 So, why is your toilet constantly running?
 While your local plumber can investigate the issue and determine the right solution, it’s a good place to start with some of the most common causes…